 From the very moment that we popped in the disc on our LG UBK90 player and turned off the lights, we here at That AV Dude were in complete and utter awe!

-Since this is an older catalog film (originally released in 1968), we expected an overall softer picture with a large amount of film grain to be present.
+Since this is an older catalog film (initially released in 1968), we expected an overall softer picture with a large amount of film grain to be present.
 We were wrong.
 The entire film is sharp, detailed, and wonderfully textured.
-While there is definitely grain (not a problem in our eyes, more on that in a separate post to come), it is not distracting and it adds a really nice layer of movie-theater-style analog warmth to the movie.
+While there is definitely grain (not a problem in our eyes, more on that in a separate post to come), it is not distracting, and it adds a charming layer of movie-theater-style analog warmth to the movie.

-Since this was a fresh 4K scan from the original film negative, we expected great things and we were not left wanting!
+Since this was a fresh 4K scan from the original film negative, we expected great things, and we were not left wanting!
 Every single scene is perfect.
 This is the go-to reference disc for any avid collector.
-Darks were perfect, inky, and detailed with no crushing whatsoever.
+Darks were accurate, inky, and detailed, with no crushing whatsoever.
 Brights were vibrant and specular, yet diffuse and soft when needed.
 Every single scene of the movie, from start to finish, is a work of art.
 Each and every frame is somehow better than the one that precedes it.
 BUY THIS MOVIE!